-You can use the concept of CRO many ways.
+You can use the concept of CRO in many ways.
 I use it in my marriage all the time—more on that later.

 Let’s start by quickly defining the components of CRO.

-A conversion is when your website visitor accomplishes the goal you’ve set for them.
+A conversion happens when your website visitor accomplishes the goal you’ve set for them.
 Website goals can be anything that you deem important to your business.
 For example, it could be for your visitors to fill out a form, subscribe to your blog, complete a purchase, or engage with content on your site.

-So, conversion rate optimization is the process of increasing the rate at which your website visitors accomplish the goal you have set for them in a specific amount of time.
+So conversion rate optimization is the process of increasing the rate at which your website visitors accomplish the goal you have set for them in a specific amount of time.

-- Determine your goal
+- Determine your goal.

-- Set your hypothesis
+- Set your hypothesis.

-- Conduct A/B testing
+- Conduct A/B testing.

-- Analyze your results
+- Analyze your results.

-1. Determine my goal
+1. Determine my goal.

-2. Set my hypothesis
+2. Set my hypothesis.

 If I change my reaction to my husband’s unfavorable behavior after a loss, he will get over it faster.

-3. Conduct A/B testing
+3. Conduct A/B testing.

-4. Analyze the data
+4. Analyze the data.

-How Do I Get Started on CRO?
+How Do I Get Started with CRO?

-- Add explainer text to your forms—set the expectation for the user as to what they will get if they fill out the form.
+- Add explainer text to your forms.
+Set the expectation for the user as to what they will get if they fill out the form.

-Please don’t forward this blog post to my husband.
+One final note: Please don’t forward this blog post to my husband.
 My tests will no longer be valid if he knows about them.